 The Company can be liable for improper payments made by its agents or other business associates.
-Accordingly, corrupt behavior is not excused by inserting a Third Party between the Company and the prospective customer or government official.
+Accordingly, corrupt behavior is not excused by inserting a Third Party between the Company and the prospective client or government official.
 Nor is the Company excused where such behavior was not sanctioned by the Company, but it knew or should have known that the agent or business associate it employed was likely to engage in such activity based on readily available information.
 Thus, the practice of fairness and professionalism must extend to the activities of the Company's agents, consultants, representatives and business partners, particularly those third parties who are in a position to violate Anti-Corruption Laws (individually "Third Party" and collectively "Third Parties").
-The Company should be careful to avoid situations involving Third Party and collectively "Third Parties").
 The Company should be careful to avoid situations involving Third Parties that might lead to a violation of Anti-Corruption Laws.
 Therefore, prior to entering into an arrangement with any Third Party who may act on behalf of the Company in a country or territory outside of the United States, the Company will perform a due diligence investigation and obtain assurances of compliance with the provisions of Anti-Corruption Laws.
 It is important to note that the responsibility for the initiation of this process lies with the sales representatives or the business manager for the region in which the Third Party will be engaged.
 For specific requirements regarding engaging Third Parties, see the FIS Standard for Engagement of Third Party Agents within this Policy.